See Also: The Last Prophecy - The Cathar Prophecy of 2021

 The words Aides, Adon (Lord), Adonai (My Lords), and Adonis are all closely related.
 Adonai was one of the seven names of God in Judaism ("Names of God in Judaism."
 Wikipedia, Wikimedia Foundation, 26 November 2025, https://en.wikipedia.org/wiki/Names_of_God_in_Judaism#Seven_names_of_God.).
 Adonis was the "mortal lover of the goddesses Aphrodite and Persephone.
 He was famous for having achieved immortality" ("Adonis."
 Wikipedia, Wikimedia Foundation, 22 July 2024, https://en.wikipedia.org/wiki/Adonis.), i.e. Adonis may have been Hades in the flesh.
 Sdk, or Sydyk and Zedek, was a Phoenician god, son of Amunos and Magos, themselves children of Wanderers or Titans ("Sydyk."
 Wikipedia, Wikimedia Foundation, 20 August 2023, https://en.wikipedia.org/wiki/Sydyk.).

 The Zoroastrian pantheon of Persia had several gods and one angel, Rashnu, the Angel of Justice and keeper of the bridge between life and the afterlife (Mark, Joshua J. "Twelve Gods of Persian Mythology."
 World History Encyclopedia, 09 January 2020, https://www.worldhistory.org/article/1486/twelve-gods-of-persian-mythology/.).
 This mirrors the Greek pantheon with its gods on Olympus and Hades, keeper of the Underworld.
-Hades would therefore be the Rashnu of Persia, not only an angel, but one of the priestly Zedekian line since the suffix 'zedek' translates to righteousness, i.e. justice.
+The latter would therefore be the Rashnu of Persia, not only an angel, but one of the priestly Zedekian line since the suffix 'zedek' translates to righteousness, i.e. justice.
 He would also be the one guarding the Gates of the Afterlife.
-Hades was a chthonic god, i.e. of the underworld.
-He would be different from the presumed god of creation, who would be of the physical realm.

-and were known for their expertise in astrology.
+and were known for their knowledge of astrology.

 Magos or magus is the singular Greek word for magi